|

 Patrick’s plans, the newly formed social/fraternal organization, the

-to adopt the St. Patrick’s Senior Center and St. Patrick’s Church because
+adopt the St. Patrick’s Senior Center and St. Patrick’s Church because as

-as it’s primary charitable function and has espoused their mission ever
+it’s primary charitable function and has espoused their mission ever since.

-by whatever means necessary, have endeavored to promote St. Pat’s
+means necessary, have endeavored to promote St. Pat’s humanitarian goals

-humanitarian goals through fund-raising events as well as community
+through fund-raising events as well as community awareness via personal

-Our membership is comprised of non-denominational, multi-ethnical men of
+comprised of non-denominational, multi-ethnical men of varied professional

-varied professional backgrounds with an appreciation of Irish music and
+backgrounds with an appreciation of Irish music and culture.
+We are

-culture.
-We are non-politically affiliated; however we help to foster an
+non-politically affiliated; however we help to foster an awareness of the

 While St. Patrick’s is and